JoPe99/helsinki-city-bike/README.md

 # Helsinki City Bike App

-To try the app, you can either get the Electron-packaged .exe from releases on the sidebar, try it [here](http://jp-hcb-app.s3-website.eu-north-1.amazonaws.com/#/) or host it on your local computer.

 # Description of the project:

 The purpose of this app is to showcase data from Helsinki city bikes from the summer of 2021.

 This repository contains a Kotlin/Spring/PostgreSQL backend which can be run in a Docker container or by itself, and a Vue/Typescript/Electron frontend application.

-The backend server is hosted on a VM in Google Cloud, and the browser app is hosted as a static website in an S3-bucket on AWS.

 #### Data used in the project